slamgLuke/FacesInTheWild/README.md

 We conducted a series of experiments to find the best combination of dataset preprocessing, CNN architecture, and network hyperparameters.
 The optimization was based on metrics like accuracy, precision, recall, and F1-score.

 ## 💻 Implementation
 Our implementation is available in the [GitHub repository](https://github.com/slamgLuke/FacesInTheWild/tree/main).
-Check out the **models** folder for the code.
+Check out the **jupyter notebooks** for the code.

 ## 📈 Experimentation
 We experimented with different architectures to improve the comparison.
 Below are some key results: